isalevine/order-payment-graphql-api/README.md

 ## Overview
 This Order Payment GraphQL API is a Rails app that accepts GraphQL queries and mutations.
 It uses [`Order`](https://github.com/isalevine/order-payment-graphql-api#order) and [`Payment`](https://github.com/isalevine/order-payment-graphql-api#payment) models, as well as a [`PendingOrderPayment`](https://github.com/isalevine/order-payment-graphql-api#pendingorderpayment) model to join them (as well as provide idempotency-checking and status updates).

-The models can be illustrated and described as:
+The models can be illustrated as:

 `Order --< PendingOrderPayment >-- Payment`

+and described as:

 *"An Order has many Payments through PendingOrderPayments."*